Galaxy morphologies at cosmic noon with JWST: A foundation for exploring gas transport with bars and spiral arms: Morpho-kinematic Correlations

-The apparent correlation between disk morphology and high $v/\sigma$ is reassuring, yet it is important to consider observational limitations in the kinematics measurements that could affect the correlation.
+The apparent correlation between disk morphology and high $v/\sigma$ is reassuring, yet it is important to consider observational limitations in the kinematic measurements that could affect such correlation.
 One such effect is beam smearing, which artificially enhances velocity dispersions in smaller galaxies (e.g., \citealp{Newman_2013}).
 In particular, compact galaxies at high redshift may exhibit inflated velocity dispersions due to unresolved velocity gradients, leading to an underestimation of their rotational support.
 Other key observational limitations include spectral resolution and the signal-to-noise ratio (S/N) of the emission lines (e.g., \citealp{Davies_2011}).
 At high S/N, velocity dispersions can be reliably measured down to one-third of the spectral resolution, but at low S/N, noise-driven line broadening inflates dispersion estimates, biasing $v/\sigma$ to lower values (e.g., \citealp{KMOS3D, Uebler_2019}).

-Given the impact of beam smearing and S/N limitations, the observed correlation between disk morphology and high $v/\sigma$ might be even stronger than what we found, with some dynamically cold disks being misclassified due to observational effects.
+Given the impact of beam smearing and S/N limitations, the observed correlation between disk morphology and high $v/\sigma$ might be even stronger than what we found, since some dynamically cold disks could be misclassified due to observational effects.